jordanbmowry/jordanbmowry/README.md

 🚀 Check out my projects below! 👇

-- 📋 **Serverless TODO Application**: A full-stack project developed as part of the Udacity Cloud Developer Nanodegree program.
-This application allows users to manage their tasks, providing features like creating, updating, deleting, and retrieving TODO items.
-Each item can have an optional attachment image.
-The backend is built with AWS Lambda and managed through the Serverless Framework.
-It uses API Gateway for routing, DynamoDB for storage, and S3 for file uploads.
-User authentication is handled through Auth0, ensuring secure access to data.
-This project showcases my ability to develop scalable, serverless applications on AWS, using a combination of infrastructure as code, cloud services, and modern development practices.
+- 📋 **Serverless TODO Application**: Full-stack application built with AWS Lambda, API Gateway, DynamoDB, S3, and Auth0.
+It allows users to manage tasks, including creating, updating, deleting, and attaching images to TODO items.
+Developed as part of the Udacity Cloud Developer Nanodegree program.

 - 🍽️ **Restaurant Reservation**: Full-stack application built with React, Node.js, Express, and PostgreSQL.
 Allows users to schedule reservations, create tables, and manage reservations.

 - 🎥 **We-love-movies**: REST API for accessing data about movies, theaters, and reviews.
 Built with Express.js, Node.js, and PostgreSQL.